jyyulab/NetBID/docs/index.md

 The manual for all functions in NetBID2 could be obtained from [NetBID2_0.1.1.pdf](https://github.com/jyyulab/NetBID-dev/blob/master/NetBID2_0.1.1.pdf).
 All functions have the demo scripts.

-All 67 invokable functions could be grouped as shown in the figure below:
+All 66 invokable functions could be grouped as shown in the figure below:

 ![function group](function_group.png)

 NetBID2 has four functions focusing on suggested pipeline (not required):

-- `NetBID.network.dir.create()` will generate a working directory structure for the network generation part in NetBID2.
+- `NetBID.network.dir.create()` will generate a working directory structure for the network construction part in NetBID2.
 This function aims to assist researchers to organize the working directory.

 - `NetBID.analysis.dir.create()`  will generate a working directory structure for the driver analysis part in NetBID2.
 This function aims to assist researchers to organize the working directory.